valhalla/valhalla-docs/add-routing-to-a-map.md

   <script src="lrm-valhalla/lrm-valhalla.js"></script>
   ```

+7. Save your edits and refresh the browser.

 After adding these, your index.html file should look something like this.
 Note that JavaScript can be inserted in either the `<head>` or the `<body>`, but the `<body>` may improve loading of the page.

 ```html